-Longtime Coordinating Director of the Northwest Atlantic Marine Alliance (NAMA) and former NFFC board member and treasurer, Niaz Dorry was named Executive Director of NFFC in May 2018 we entered into an innovative shared leadership model with NAMA.
+Longtime Coordinating Director of the North American Marine Alliance (NAMA) and former NFFC board member and treasurer, Niaz Dorry was named Executive Director of NFFC in May 2018 we entered into an innovative shared leadership model with NAMA.
 This new model put Niaz at the helm of both organizations.

 Prior to joining NAMA, Niaz was Interim COO for the Healthy Building Network, helping to apply environmental justice principles to building materials, at a time when HBN was working on homes in the Gulf of Mexico in the aftermath of Hurricanes Katrina and Rita.
 She worked with Greenpeace for 11 years as a toxics and environmental justice campaigner.
 During that time, she spent two years in Ohio fighting with communities along the Ohio River Valley against the world's largest toxic waste incinerator.
 It was during her time at Greenpeace that she began working with community-based fishermen.
 The span of her work has made her well aware of the problems facing rural communities through concentration, lost markets, crumbling infrastructure, and diminished health care.